 Fight the urge and skip your daily hair wash on day two.
 Instead, spritz some Batiste Dry Shampoo (£5) onto your roots to keep hair looking clean (even if it isn’t!).
 However, Friedman says if your roots get extra greasy, the trick is to apply dry shampoo immediately after a wash: “I apply some dry shampoo directly to my roots after a fresh blowout so that as the hours go on and your scalp starts to produce oil, the dry shampoo will start working immediately to combat that oil, and you can reapply as much as needed throughout the next days to keep the oil at bay and your blowout as fresh as possible.”

 Your hair may be looking a bit dirty by this point, but the beauty is that you can really capitalise on the grease for don’t-care ’dos.
 These styles are chic but purposefully messy, meaning a little grease and texture will only make it better.
-We love a low, loose chignon that you can either tie up with a hair tie or clip in place with DesignB London Circle Disc Double Hair Clips (£8).
+We love a low, loose chignon tied with a scarf like Lucy Williams demonstrates here.
+It’s so easy to do, all you need is a hair tie like these ASOS ones (£4) to secure your bun or ponytail and then grab a vintage scarf.
 Pulling your hair back is especially important because it cancels the possibility of being able to run your fingers through your hair.
 Finger-to-hair contact conjures up oils, which is definitely something we try to avoid.

 This is the last day of your shampoo-free hair!
 However, we’ll let you cheat a bit and wet your hair in the shower with warm (not hot!) water.
 While in the shower, pour a bit of apple cider vinegar into your hair, work it through your roots, and rinse it out.
 Raw, organic apple cider vinegar like Bragg Apple Cider Vinegar (£8) is acidic enough that it helps restore the pH balance of your hair, ridding the scalp of buildup, yet is gentle enough that it doesn’t strip your strands of essential nutrients.